 Promoting Green Chemistry Innovation

-The GC3, now Change Chemistry, Collaborative Innovation Program is developing new collaborative models for advancing green chemistry innovation to bring new, safer chemicals and materials to market and encourage their adoption.
+The Change Chemistry Collaborative Innovation Program is developing new collaborative models for advancing green chemistry innovation to bring new, safer chemicals and materials to market and encourage their adoption.

 Many Change Chemistry members need novel, safe, effective, and perhaps even natural chemical ingredients or materials for their products.
 These members are willing to set aside their competitive instincts to collaboratively search for, evaluate, and push to market new green chemicals and materials.
 Collaboration makes particular sense when the target chemical or material is: